I tried running and comparing time series foundation models on DGX Spark

 |---|---|

-| AWS-centric demand forecasting (rich covariates) | Chronos-2 + SageMaker JumpStart / Bedrock Marketplace |
+| Demand forecasting centered on AWS (rich covariates) | Chronos-2 + SageMaker JumpStart / Bedrock Marketplace |

-| Lightweight edge deployment | Chronos-2 28M |
+| Lightweight operation closer to the edge | Chronos-2 28M |

-| Long-term trend forecasting (thousands of steps) | TimesFM 2.5 (long context mode) |
+| Long-horizon trend forecasting (thousands of steps) | TimesFM 2.5 (long context mode) |

-| Probabilistic forecasting for finance, etc. | Chronos-2 |
+| Probabilistic forecasting in finance, etc. | Chronos-2 |

 The practical context limit for TimesFM 2.5 is up to 15,360.
-Due to the architectural constraint of max_context + max_horizon ≤ 16384, reserving horizon=1024 limits the context to 15,360.
-The long-context verification in this article was also measured at c=15,360.
+There is an architectural constraint that max_context + max_horizon ≤ 16384, so if you reserve horizon=1024, context can only go up to 15,360.
+The long context verification in this article was also measured at c=15,360.

 Summary

-This article organized the major updates to time-series foundation models that have been rolling out since fall 2025, benchmarked AWS Chronos-2 and Google TimesFM 2.5 on actual hardware, and introduced NV-Tesseract based on official information and the Cognite case study.
+In this article, I organized the major updates to time-series foundation models that have been rolling out since fall 2025, benchmarked AWS Chronos-2 and Google TimesFM 2.5 on actual hardware, and introduced NV-Tesseract based on official information and the Cognite case study.

 Reference Links